GlobalRefinement

 As a first step, we will refine:

-• the incident intensity
+incident intensity - the

-• the sample to detector distance
+sample to detector distance - the main background paramaters, under

 background polynomial coeff 2.